EdwinBredewold/Boerhaaf/README.md

 Each new name starts at a new line.
 The last one in the chain thinks of something funny (no pressure).
 It should be a great way to check if everything works, and to get some gitpractice.
-After completing this, it shoud be no problem at all to pass the test.
+After completing this, it should be no problem at all to pass the test.
 Edwin.
 Anton-Jan.